The IP address of your computer can be set from the command prompt by running the following commands at an administrative level prompt:

 netsh interface ip add dns name="Local Area Connection" 208.67.220.220 index=2

-If you want to configure the computer to use DNS from DHCP run:
+If you PC is already configured to use DHCP want to configure the adapter to use DNS from DHCP as well run the following command.

 netsh interface ip set dnsservers name="Local Area Connection" source=dhcp